Transitive Lie algebroids and \textbf{Q}-manifolds: Introduction

 \section{Introduction}

-In this paper we develop tools that allow us to present the category of \emph{all} transitive Lie algebroids as the target of a Lie functor defined on a category of groupoids with a strong differentiable flavor.
+Besides differential geometry, the Lie algebroids play an important role in some areas of physics, classical mechanics, and completely integrable systems.
+For one thing, several problems in these areas can be stated in terms of Poisson brackets, which provide basic examples of Lie algebroids, cf. e.g., \cite{DoJa21}, \cite{DoJa23}, and the references therein.
+Another important class of Lie algebroids arises from actions of Lie algebras on smooth manifolds.
+Integration of these Lie algebra actions to Lie group actions is an old problem, and its study involved certain quotients of Lie groups by non-closed subgroups, cf. \cite{KaMi04} and \cite{KaMi22}.
+In this paper we develop tools that allow us to present the category of \emph{all} transitive Lie algebroids over second countable, smooth manifolds as the target of a Lie functor defined on a category of groupoids with a strong differentiable flavor.

 It is well known that Sophus Lie's third classical theorem does not carry over to Lie algebroids, and its range of validity was precisely described in \cite{CrFe03}.
 As there exist transitive Lie algebroids that do not arise from any Lie groupoid, it follows that the classical notion of differentiable manifold is not wide enough for the purposes of integrating all transitive Lie algebroids to differentiable groupoids.
-It is therefore remarkable that one can completely solve that integrability problem by using one of the narrowest generalizations of smooth manifolds that were proposed so far, namely, R.~Barre's \Q-manifolds \cite{Br73}, and one of the aims of our present paper is to show how one can do that.
+It is therefore remarkable that one can completely solve that integrability problem over second countable, smooth manifolds by using one of the narrowest generalizations of smooth manifolds that were proposed so far, namely, R.~Barre's \Q-manifolds \cite{Br73}, and we show in the present paper how one can do that.

 Before presenting our results in more detail, let us note that the integrability problems for some classes of Lie algebroids were previously solved in the framework of wider notions of differentiability, such as the ones provided by diffeological spaces or even Fr\"olicher spaces, cf. e.g., \cite{Ig95}, \cite{An23}, \cite{Vi23}.
 In order to illustrate the gaps between the various notions of differentiable spaces that we have mentioned so far, namely